Pedro Beda

-Pedro Henrique Nogueira Beda (born March 5, 1989) is a Brazilian footballer who plays in Spain, as a forward for Arosa SC.
+Pedro Henrique Nogueira Beda (born 5 March 1989) is a Brazilian retired footballer who played as a forward.

 Club career

 Born in Aquidauana, Mato Grosso do Sul, Beda joined Flamengo's youth setup in 2002, aged 13, after starting it out at lowly locals SEDUC.
 He progressed through the ranks, being always top scorer, but failed to make a first team appearance for the club.

 On 3 June 2008, Beda signed a two-year deal with Eredivisie club SC Heerenveen, for an undisclosed fee.
 He played his first match as a professional on 27 September 2008, coming on as a late substitute in a 2–4 away loss against NAC Breda.

 In June 2009 Beda was loaned to FC Emmen, in a season-long deal.
 He appeared in 17 matches during the campaign, scoring three goals.

 On 15 October 2010 Beda returned to Brazil, signing a short-term deal with Corinthians.
 He then moved to Bahia in January 2011 in a temporary deal, but was released on 1 June, after appearing sparingly.

 On 2 March 2012 Beda joined Avenida, playing with the club in Campeonato Gaúcho.
 On 3 July he switched teams and countries again, signing a one-year deal with Moreirense F.C., freshly promoted to Primeira Liga.

 Beda appeared in the whole pre-season with the Minho outfit, but left the club in August after alleging personal problems.
 On 3 January 2013 he joined Ríver in his homeland, but left the club two months later, again for personal reasons.

 In February 2014 Pedro Beda signed a contract with Premier League of Bosnia and Herzegovina's FK Rudar Prijedor, after having a short stint at OC Khouribga in Morocco.
 He appeared in five matches for the club, and moved to Spanish Segunda División B side Lucena CF on 24 June.